 A day or two before my uncle left I invited him to join a friend and me for lunch.
 Since my friend was the son of a good friend of his and had known him since he and I were kids playing together and getting into trouble all the time, he was more than happy to get together to talk about the old days and what he was currently up to.

-Most of his route, which ran in a large general area from Century City on the south to Sunset Boulevard on the north and from the I-5 Freeway on the west to UCLA on the east, was comprised of large corporations, but some were smaller companies or even individuals.
-When my friend explained his job and who he delivered to, running into such people as U.S. Representative Bob Dornan on a regular basis or, while delivering to the Bel-Air Country Club, celebrities like Dick Martin of the Laugh In comedy team Rowen and Martin, as well as to the private home of cowboy western author Louis L'Amour and seeing him almost daily, my uncle got all excited.
+Most of his route, which ran in a large general area from Century City on the south to Sunset Boulevard on the north and from the I-405 Freeway on the west to UCLA on the east, was comprised of large corporations, but some were smaller companies or even individuals.
+When my friend explained his job and who he delivered to, running into such people as U.S. Representative Bob Dornan on a regular basis or, while delivering to the Bel-Air Country Club, celebrities like Dick Martin and Dan Rowen of the Laugh In TV comedy team Rowen and Martin, as well as to the private home of cowboy western author Louis L'Amour and seeing him almost daily, my uncle got all excited.
 In that my uncle had met L'Amour in the old days he asked my friend if he could pass on a personal note to him.
 Which he did.
+I went with my friend on his route one day, and on that day although I didn't meet L'Amour, who I would meet a few days later, I did meet Dan Rowen.
+As it was, during World War II Rowen flew one of my favorite planes, a Curtiss Wright P-40, with the two of us discussing at length his P-40 adventures, adventures I wrap up fairly thoroughly elsewhere, including Rowen taking out two Japanese planes and barely escaping as well as another crashing into a mountain, only to cartwheel his own plane in a riverbed after getting away during a high speed chase.
+Although somewhat off topic, for those of you who may be so interested please see: P-40 Fighter Pilot Dan Rowan.

 At the time that L'Amour, my uncle, and I met I really didn't know a whole lot about him.
 And then, most of what I knew I had learned only vaguely through what little connections I had with my father.
-He seemed to spend an extraordinary amount of free time or late into the night reading pulp science fiction books like Amazing Stories or paperback novels of the old west, of which the ones about the old west were almost exclusively by L'Amour or Luke Short.
+He seemed to spend an extraordinary amount of free time or late into the night reading pulp science fiction books like Amazing Stories, of which one issue I remember, a really old one, had the origin of Buck Rogers, or paperback novels of the old west, of which the ones about the old west were almost exclusively by L'Amour or Luke Short.
 I had perused lightly through books by both authors from time to time out of piles of books my dad had strewn around his place, and because he had insisted --- saying it related to my own experiences lost in the Mojave desert as a young boy --- even read Mojave Crossing.
 In any case, in a peripheral sort of way I knew L'Amour, as a proficient writer of western lore, had a huge following and highly respected in his field and by his fan base.

 What I didn't know that I know now, is that a lot of what L'Amour wrote in his books circulated around actual personal experiences.
 For example, in Mojave Crossing, L'Amour drew on an experience wherein he was lost and stranded, parch-dry and near dying alone in the vast wilderness of the Mojave desert.
 So said, as the tale of what happened unfolded between my uncle and L'Amour as to how they first met, I wondered if any of their adventure found its way into any of his books, in whole or in part.
 With over 100 works to his credit a person would have to be a L'Amourophile to ferret out any or all of what the two talked about that day, but basically it came down to the following: